AD-Edge/LRC-NFT-DynamicFrame/README.md

 <hr>

-Feel free to use for your own html/canvas NFT needs.
+Feel free to use for your own html/canvas NFT needs - this template is free for public and commercial use and you can modify it as you need.

-Just credit me **(Alex Delderfield - twitter.com/Alex_ADEdge)** somewhere/sometime, and be sure to show me any neat NFTs this helps you make :D
+All I ask is to credit me **(Alex_ADEdge - twitter.com/Alex_ADEdge)** somewhere alongside/within works which use the template - and be sure to show me any neat NFTs this helps you make :D

+Donations (LRC/ETH/USDC) are welcome if you'd like to support me, my L2/L1 wallet address ens: delta.loopring.eth

 <hr>